GitHub Agentic Workflows

 gh aw logs "ci failure doctor" # Case-insensitive display name

-Analyze specific runs with overview, metrics, tool usage, MCP failures, firewall analysis, noops, and artifacts.
+Analyze a single run with a rich multi-section report.
 Accepts run IDs, workflow run URLs, job URLs, and step-level URLs.
 Auto-detects Copilot coding agent runs for specialized parsing.
 Job URLs automatically extract specific job logs; step URLs extract specific steps; without step, extracts first failing step.

 Terminal window